 Coach for Riverwood, former debater at West Georgia

-I really don't have too many preferences for debates.
+You do you.
+I do not care.
 I will vote on pretty much anything, as long as it is warranted and packaged well.
-The following are just random thoughts I have
+The following are just random thoughts.

 T: I love T. Competing interpretations first.
 Aff teams need to explain why they are reasonably topical.
 Neg teams need to give me a clear story of their understanding of the topic and how the aff violates that.

 Theory: I will not judge kick.
 Make your own decisions.
-If its just 2 condo advocacies then that's not the worst, (though I will vote on it) 3 or more and you are pushing your luck.
-I have no opinions on pics/piks.
+I have no opinions on pics/piks or condo.
 Multiple conditional planks are very bad.

-No need for off-time road-maps or clarifications about the topic, I am familiar with it.
+No need for off-time road-maps or clarifications about the topic.

 I don't like shaking hands

 Framework: Can either be in the constructive or the rebuttal.
 It should be in the final focus if you want me to vote off it.
 Framework needs to be a tool to contextualize the round.
 It is not an auto-win.